KiraCore/miro/README.md

 fvm flutter test test/infra/services/api/withdraws_service_test.dart --platform chrome
 ```

+## Building, Deploying and Installing
+To build project please run script in [deploy.sh](https://github.com/KiraCore/miro/deploy.sh). \
+Deploy script is only intended to be run on Ubuntu 20.04.4 LTS.\
+After successful build, open index.html in "/miro/build/web".\
+Enjoy!

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+For major changes, please open an issue first to discuss what would like to improve.
+Please
+make sure to update tests as well.

 ## [Licence](./LICENSE.md)